shiyawang/shiyawang.github.io/research.md

 **How Social Contexts and Tacit Knowledge Shape Local Entrepreneurship** (With Jorge Guzman, Mario Small, and Dan Wang)

 **Local Entrepreneurship and Neighborhood Inequality** (With Jorge Guzman, Mario Small, and Dan Wang)

+**Power Brokers and the Making of Neighborhood Entrepreneurship** (With Jorge Guzman, Mario Small, and Dan Wang)

 [Back to Home](index.md)